Neck pain can affect your sleep, concentration, work and simple daily movements such as driving, turning your head or looking over your shoulder.

 Your chiropractor will:

-✔ Examine –This includes movement testing, joint and muscle assessment, and neurological checks where appropriate — with red-flag screening based on RCC and NICE standards.
+Examine – This includes movement testing, joint and muscle assessment, and neurological checks where appropriate, with red-flag screening based on NICE and Royal College of Chiropractors guidance.

-✔ Explain –You’ll receive a clear diagnosis, what we recommend, and how long recovery may take.
+Explain – You’ll receive a clear diagnosis, what we recommend, and a realistic idea of how long recovery may take.

 Gentle, specific techniques to:

-If you’re nervous about manipulation, we can use low-force mobilisation, activator instrument or other gentle techniques instead.
+If you’re nervous about manipulation, we can use low-force mobilisation, activator instruments or other gentle techniques instead.

 We may use:

-These approaches help ease muscle tension in the neck, shoulders and upper back, making it easier to move comfortably.
+These approaches help reduce muscle tension in the neck, shoulders and upper back, making movement easier and more comfortable.

 For long-term improvement, exercise is essential.
-We’ll design a simple programme you can realistically do at home or in the office, such as:
+We design simple, practical programmes you can realistically follow at home or work, including:

-Strengthening for deep neck muscles and shoulder blades
+• strengthening for the neck and shoulder muscles

-Small changes often make a big difference.
+Small changes can make a big difference.
 We can help with:

 Dry needling (if appropriate)